piroor/treestyletab/README.md

 [![Build Status](https://travis-ci.org/piroor/treestyletab.svg?branch=trunk)](https://travis-ci.org/piroor/treestyletab)

-This is a Firefox add-on which provides the ability to operate tabs as "tree".
+This extension to Firefox provides the ability to work with tabs as "trees".

 New tabs opened from the current tab are automatically organized as "children" of the current.
 Such "branches" are easily folded (collapsed) by clicking on down on the arrow shown in the "parent" tab, so you don't need to suffer from too many visible tabs anymore.